 To comply with ACGME work hour regulations, this rotation was established to cover the post-call resident.
 The resident on this rotation covers either the PGY-2 or 3 who has been on in-house call the previous evening.
 This rotation is thus an amalgamation of the entire PGY-3 experience with the resident covering the clinical and operative workload at each site.

 This rotation allows the resident to learn both the scientific principles and clinical applications of allergy testing and treatment.
 Time is spent with both a pediatric and adult general allergist at their office.
 Additionally, the resident spends time within the office of one of our adjunct faculty members, a past president of the American Academy of Otolaryngic Allergy.
-Each resident also attends the annual Resident Forum of the American Academy of Otolaryngic Allergy in Dallas, Texas, during either PGY-3 or 4.
+Each resident is also able to attend the annual Resident Forum of the American Academy of Otolaryngic Allergy in Dallas, Texas, during either PGY-3 or 4.

-The PGY-4 resident begins performing more complex head and neck cases and otologic cases with one of the fellowship-trained community otologists.
-A significant amount trauma reconstruction is also common.
+The PGY-4 resident begins performing more complex head and neck, otology, and trauma cases.
 Call is now taken at home with the PGY-4 covering Community Campus and providing backup to the in-house junior resident on call.
-A stipend is also provided for attendance at meetings and conferences of the residents choosing.

 The PGY-4 resident spends time performing more advanced cases in rhinology, laryngology, and head and neck cancer.
 A significant amount of traumatic reconstructive surgery is also performed with our facial plastic surgeons.
 As a senior resident on the service, the evaluation of inpatient and emergency department consults by the junior residents is overseen.

-The resident performs a significant amount of otologic cases with a fellowship-trained otologist.
+This diverse experience allows the resident to perform a significant amount of endocrine cases (thyroid and parathyroid surgery) with two community based attendings.
 Additional experience in general otolaryngology, particularly endoscopic sinus surgery is gained.
 A unique aspect of this rotation is temporomandibular joint surgery performed by one our adjunct faculty members, a DDS, MD.
-One day per week is spent with one of our adjunct faculty at St. Josephs who exclusively performs endocrine surgery.
-The resident will learn how to evaluate and manage patients with disorders of the thyroid and parathyroids and act as resident surgeon on all endocrine surgeries.
 One half-day per week is spent at University covering the pediatric otolaryngology clinic and one half day per week is spent covering the facial plastics clinic.

 Research projects began during PGY-3 are continued.
 Poster and podium presentations at regional and national meetings are encouraged; additional funds beyond the general stipend are provided for each presentation.
 Manuscript submission is expected for at least one project prior to completion of the year.